-Selection for funding may not be determined by a project's selection criteria score alone.
-In determining which projects to award grant funding, the Strategic Growth Council may also consider factors including AHSC's goals and objectives, avoided vehicle miles traveled, geographic distribution of funds, the urgency of the project, the Strategic Growth Council's priorities, and the applicant's past performance in completing SALC grants or Department administered grants.
-Alternate projects may be identified for funding by the

-Strategic Growth Council in the current round of funding if funding becomes available.
+In determining which projects to award grant funding, the Strategic Growth Council may also consider factors including SALC's goals, avoided vehicle miles traveled, geographic distribution of funds, the urgency of the project, the Strategic Growth Council's priorities, and the applicant's past performance in completing SALC grants or Department administered grants.
+Alternate projects may be identified for funding by the Strategic Growth Council in the current round of funding if funding becomes available.
 The Strategic Growth Council may award grants that partially fulfill an applicant's request.